The Millennium Prayer

 "The Millennium Prayer" is a song recorded by English singer Cliff Richard, in which the words of the Lord's Prayer are set to the tune of "Auld Lang Syne".
 It was released in November 1999 as a charity single in the lead-up to the new millennium, hence the name.
-The single became a surprise hit reaching number one in the UK singles chart, number two in Australia and New Zealand, number three in Ireland, and the top 20 in a number of European countries.
+The single became a surprise hit reaching number one in the UK, number two in Australia and New Zealand, number three in Ireland, and the top 20 in a number of European countries.

 Background

 The original adaption of "The Lord's Prayer" to "Auld Lang Syne" (a contrafactum) was created by composer Paul Field and writer Stephen Deal as the finale to the Christian musical Hopes & Dreams (a Share Jesus International production).
 It is the only single that credits Jesus as a lyricist.
 The original recording of the song, also sung by Richard, featured on the musical's soundtrack album Hopes & Dreams: A New Musical For A New Millennium released in January 1999.
 Paul Field had also told Richard of his wife's suggestion, "that it would make a great Christmas single for Cliff."
 Richard took up the suggestion and recorded a new version for release as a single in the lead up to Christmas, with Field hearing of the recording from Richard after it had been recorded.